 After switching the new features on, you will be prompted to go through the Face ID setup process again.
 To do this position your face in the middle of the circle shown and slowly rotate your head to fill the indicators on the circle.

 The iPhone will also do another scan of your face that uses more data points from the eye area and the upper part of the face and ignoring the lower part that a mask would cover.

 You don’t have to wear a mask during this scan, but the scanner will assume you have one on.

 There is also an option to Add Glasses (which will be handy for spectacle wearers!)

 Apple points out that Face ID is more accurate if the settings are disabled.
 Apparently, unlocking by Face ID in the mask only works on the iPhone 12 or newer.
 As soon as we have a beta, we will try out the new function.

-If you don’t have iOS 15.4, but do have an Apple Watch, there is a solution if you don’t want to have to enter your passcode every time you need to unlock your iPhone while wearing a mask.
+If you have an Apple Watch, there is a solution if you don’t want to have to enter your passcode every time you need to unlock your iPhone while wearing a mask.